 Pet Food Manufacturers Know Their Market

 Pet parents are looking to maintain the good health and energy levels of their pooches.
-Canned wet dog food and commercial pet food are options that continue to drive the pet food market.
-Pet food manufacturers are turning to human-grade food to create dog food recipes too.
+Multiple canned wet dog food and commercial pet food are options that continue to drive the pet food market.
+Pet food companies are turning to human-grade food to create pet food recipes too.
 The change in the industry to meet the demands of consumers is adding to the rising pet food costs.

 Competition is Driving Inflation

 Competition is a good thing for consumers.
-The question in the pet food and treats industry is how much competition exists.
-Did you know that dog food manufacturers produce products for different retail brands?
+The question in the pet food and treats industry is how much competition exists?
+It’s only lately that I found out that manufacturers produce products for different retail brands.
 Producing food for different brands by manufacturers drives prices up based on packaging.
-Keeping the market diverse allows dog food brands to develop competition regardless of manufacturer.
+Keeping the market diverse allows wet and dry dog food brands to develop competition regardless of manufacturer.
 On the plus side, this gives us consumers more choices – for example, I’ve seen a few types of Royal Canin during my last visit.
 The downside is that since manufacturers are alternating between packaging, there’s a slight cost increase in the manufacturing process.

 1. Do dogs need expensive food?

-More research needs to be done on the link between expense and dog food quality.
+More research needs to be done on the link between expense and the dog’s food quality.
 More expensive does not always mean better for our pets.
 For certain dogs with health issues, however, a specific diet, such as a grain-free, gluten-free, or allergen diet – may be more expensive.

 2. How can I reduce the cost of dog food?